 3. Explore the America Hill Ruins

 The America Hill Ruins in Virgin Islands National Park are among the most beautiful and most intact ruins on all of St. John.
 Getting to the ruins requires a hike (starting at Cinnamon Bay) but it is well worth the effort.
-From the top, hikers are treated to spectacular panoramic views of Maho & Francis Bays.

 We hiked this trail after Hurricane Maria and we think the views from here were actually improved by the hurricane (at least there’s one positive impact).